 I have been asked a million times what is it like living in Hong Kong with little kids.
 My answer is always the same; it depends on where you live and how old your children are.
 For us personally, we could not have asked for a better place to bring up our primary school-aged children, and here is why.

 There are many sides to Hong Kong, and for those living in this vibrant city, you can understand the diversity that each area brings.
-Whether you choose the bright lights of mid-levels or the big open spaces of Lantau Island, Hong Kong has an area to tickle everybody’s fancy.
+Whether you choose the bright lights of mid-levels on Hong Kong Island or the big open spaces of new territories such as of Lantau Island, Hong Kong has an area to tickle everybody’s fancy.

-There are so many excellent international schools in Hong Kong that you are a bit spoilt for choice.
+There are so many excellent international schools in Hong Kong for expats that you are a bit spoilt for choice.
 International schools are an excellent foundation to start your child on this cultural journey.
 They begin to learn and appreciate a deeper understanding of other cultures (much more than what a book can offer).

 I love how children are encouraged to be proud of their heritage, and because of this, multiculturism works here.
 Children bond over simple things and during these times growing up have taught my children more than any politician or protester will ever do in the future.

 Everyone lived so close that playdates were a regular occurrence.
 The children were often running around with constant supervision with the freedom to explore and discover like we once did as children.
 So for this reason living in Hong Kong with little kids was great.

 It is safe to say, if you live in Asia, you probably have some paid support.
 For most, family support is not an option, so with partners working long hours and frequently travelling the help of nannies, foreign domestic helpers and drivers are the norms.